 For real people with real sex addictions, the gravity of the situation is huge.
 For celebrities, making a move like what Scott Disick did only boosts their ratings and exposure.
 A false addiction is good for business.
 Maybe a few of his male friends high-fived him.
 Maybe nobody thought about how he might have hurt the women in his life.

-Meanwhile, people with real addictions are watching their lives fall apart.
+Meanwhile, as a sex addiction therapist, I see people with real addictions watch their lives fall apart.

 If Someone Admits a Sex Addiction, Our First Reaction Should Be Concern

 There’s nothing funny about sex addiction.
-Occasionally in my line of work, I’ll run across someone trying to use it to hide bad behavior.
+Occasionally as a sex addiction therapist, I’ll run across someone trying to use it to hide bad behavior.
 “It’s not my fault!
 I’m an addict,” they’ll say.

 My response to that is always the same: “And?”